What to do on your property in August

 - Bring cut flowers indoors and share with neighbors, especially those who are shut-ins or elderly

-- Annuals: If you want annual cut flowers (cosmos, zinnia, sunflower, celosa, etc for Thanksgiving, starting planting a few seeds per week over the next month.
+- Annuals: If you want annual cut flowers (cosmos, marigold, zinnia, sunflower, celosa, etc for Thanksgiving, starting planting a few seeds per week over the next month.
 If you do this, then you’ll have lots of fresh flowers this fall.

 We’ll see you in the garden!
+Thanks for reading and sharing this link in your favorite online groups.

 Thanks for ALL the Amazing tips and advise you give!!!
 It is greatly Appreciated!!❤️